Sniffleupagus/pwny-builder/README.md

 Work in progress.
 I have armbian-build working using some modified pi-gen scripts (that probably don't work in pi-gen anymore).
 I can build pwnagotchi for a few different boards that are supported by Armbian.
 I will eventually check that in here.

 ## pi-gen
-This started with pi-gen. The scripts have been changed a lot, but the structure was maintained.
+This started with [pi-gen](https://github.com/RPi-Distro/pi-gen.git).
+The scripts have been changed a lot, but the structure was maintained.
 I want to get them working in pi-gen again.

 ## armbian-build
-These currently work in armbian-build, and make a working pwnagotchi for bananapim4zero (both versions).
+These currently work in [armbian-build](https://github.com/armbian/build), and make a working pwnagotchi for bananapim4zero (both versions).
 Any other armvbian configs have not been well tested.
 To use this with armbian-build, make a git clone of armbian-build.
 From this repo, copy **overlay, extensions, customize-image.sh** and **config-bananapwnm4zero.conf** into armbian-build/userpatches/

 ```
 # clone this repo
 git clone https://github.com/Sniffleupagus/pwny-builder.git
 # clone armbian-build

+# go read about armbian-build and install any dependencies it needs

 git clone https://github.com/armbian/build.git armbian-build
 cd armbian-build
 # copy the files from pwny-builder into userpatches